Yukun-Ares-Zhang/CP-projects/README.md

 # Computational Physics projects of the class
 Source code of seven projects assignments from computatinal physics classes.
+Programmed in C.
-Programming in C. Writing the reports in Latex.
+Written the reports in Latex.